YameenV/ImageIntensitySegmentation/README.md

 ![alt text](./Intesity/transform2.png)

 ## Future Improvement
-- Add a Threeshold value which can be change to different standard deviation from the mean.
+- Adding a Threeshold value which can be change to different standard deviation from the mean.
-- Add a Degree of Segmentation so the image can be segment on more than 3 number of intensity region.
+- Adding a Degree of Segmentation so the image can be segment on more than 3 number of intensity region.